peymanshahidi/minimum_wage/README.md

 # 3. Replication

 The build process for this project is managed using "[make](https://www.gnu.org/software/make/manual/make.html)," a tool for automating workflows.
-A replicator will obtain a `.env` file from the author and can reproduce the entire writeup of the paper via a push-button approach using one of three available options brought in Section 3.2.
+A replicator will obtain a `.env` file from the author and can reproduce the entire writeup of the paper via a push-button approach using one of two available options brought in Section 3.2.

 ## 3.1.
 Makefile Logic